 Summer vacations are over, and children who did not receive access to enriching learning opportunities are falling behind those children who did.
-These skills can’t be regained once they begin their school year and this effect is only repeated year after year – adding to the already existing educational disparities among individuals of different socioeconomic groups, which can be observed as early as 18 months of age.
+These skills can’t be regained once they begin the school year and this effect is only repeated year after year -adding to the already existing educational disparities among individuals of different socioeconomic groups, which can be observed as early as 18 months of age.

-There are evident efforts to fix this and most efforts focus on improving K-12 educational systems.
+There are evident efforts to fix this and most of them focus on improving K-12 educational systems.
 However, kids only spend around 20% of their time inside their classrooms, so a broader range of solutions is required.

 A study was published last year regarding an intervention designed to support kid’s language skills.
 This intervention aimed at sparking parent-child interactions in places that families are naturally likely to visit, like the supermarket.
-They posted signs with “question for your child” in grocery stores serving low and middle socioeconomic neighborhoods that aimed to encourage dialogues between children and their caregivers.
-These signs prompted more and higher quality talk between adults and children under the age of 8 years old.
+They posted signs with a “question for your child” in grocery stores serving low and middle socioeconomic neighborhoods.
+This signs aimed to encourage dialogues between children and their caregivers, and they prompted more and higher quality talk between adults and children under the age of 8 years old.
 In front of the milk section for example, you might see, “I come from a cow.
-Can you find something else that comes from a cow?”
-Researchers tested how these signs affected the interactions – the results?
-Both the amount and the quality of the conversations between adults and children increased significantly –three times more!
+Can you find something else that comes from a cow?”.
+Researchers tested how these signs affected the interactions.
+The results?
+Both the amount and the quality of the conversations between adults and children increased significantly –by three times more!
 Continue reading →

 When should I expect my baby to start rolling over?

 According to the American Academy of Pediatrics (AAP), babies should be able to roll over in both directions by 7 months.
 But around 3-4 months your baby will develop enough upper body strength to turn from his tummy to his back.
 It may take him until he’s about 5 or 6 months to flip from back to front, because he needs stronger neck and arm muscles for that movement.